 - These 65 are large, US companies that have historically provided (slightly) better performance and (slightly) lower volatility than the S&P 500 as a whole.

 - By showing the recent performance of the Dividend Aristocrats, some active dividend growth investors may be able to identify relative bargains.

-The table below lists all 57 constituents, including the four new aristocrats sorted by returns over last month, 3-, 6-, and 12-month periods.
+The table below lists all 65 constituents, including the three new dividend aristocrats IBM (IBM), NextEra Energy (NEE) & West Pharmaceutical Services (WST), with indicated dividend yield and lists returns over trailing last month, 3-, 6-, and 12-month periods.